phuocng/this-vs-that/posts/postfix-increment-vs-prefix-increment.md

 `++` is the increment operator adding one to the operand.
 There're two variables of the operator which use `++` as prefix or postfix: `++value` and `value++`.

-They have the same affect in for loops.
+They have the same effect in for loops.
 The following loops print the same results which are the numbers from 0 to 4:

 ```js
 for (let i = 0; i < 5; i++) {